linalopes/expolat-prototype/README.md

 - Check pose criteria: Prime (hands on head, close together) or Jesus (arms extended horizontally)
 - Ensure stable pose holding (system responds immediately, no debouncing)

+### Foreground Particle Issues
+- If lilies appear outside the bottom 30% band, check the mask and clamp logic in `updateFgParticles()`
+- Verify `FG_FRACTION` is set to 0.30 for correct band sizing
+- Ensure `water-lily.png` exists in `/front-images/` folder

 ## 🚀 Roadmap

 - **Falloff-based global warping**: More vertices for smoother deformation